Joint Virtual Issues

 The latest joint Virtual Issues from the BSI journals: Immunotherapy Advances, Clinical & Experimental Immunology and Immunology.

-In celebration of World Cancer Day 2021, we are delighted to present our first joint Virtual Issue from all three BSI journals!
+In celebration of World Cancer Day 2021, we are delighted to present our first joint Virtual Issue featuring research from the newest BSI journal, Immunotherapy Advances.
 We have compiled a selection of outstanding recent articles on cancer immunology and immunotherapy from Immunology, Clinical & Experimental Immunology and Immunotherapy Advances.
 This collection features research and reviews on topics such as CAR-T cell therapies, cancer vaccination, regulatory T cells and checkpoint inhibition-induced adverse events.

-In this virtual issue of the British Society for Immunology’s two official journals, Immunology and Clinical & Experimental Immunology, we provide access to some recently published reviews and original papers highlighting some of the best vaccine research.
+In this virtual issue of the British Society for Immunology’s three official journals, Immunotherapy Advances, Clinical & Experimental Immunology and Immunology we provide access to some recently published reviews and original papers highlighting some of the best vaccine research.
 These articles cover a wide range of important topics, from a review of strategies for vaccine interventions against emerging viruses, to discussions of the roles of B cells and T cells in maintaining protective immunity.
-Here we aim to provide a resource highlighting high-quality work in this critically important field and to celebrate the contributions that vaccines have made to our lives.

 The role of the immune system in the progression and development of cancer is an important and growing field, covering topics such as immunotherapy treatment, immunosurveillance and immunoediting.
 In this virtual issue we have collected together some of the recent articles from the BSI's official journals Immunology and Clinical and Experimental Immunology which highlight key topics in the field and cutting edge research into cancer immunology.